SeanFellowes/SocketMeister/Documentation.md

 ## SocketServer Class.

 Making a start with SocketServer requires only a few lines of code.
-The following will start the socket server on port 4505 and process messages and requests from clients.
+The following will start the socket server on port 4505 and process requests from clients.

 ```
 using System;